Shigeru Miyamoto: Commercial reception

-The original game in The Legend of Zelda series is the fifth best-selling game for the Nintendo Entertainment System.
-The Wind Waker is the fourth best-selling GameCube game.
+The original game in The Legend of Zelda series is the fifth-bestselling game for the Nintendo Entertainment System.
+The Wind Waker is the fourth bestselling GameCube game.
 Twilight Princess was commercially successful.
-In the PAL region, which covers most of Asia, Africa, South America, Australia, New Zealand, and most of Western Europe, Twilight Princess is the best-selling Zelda game ever.
+In the PAL region, which covers most of Asia, Africa, South America, Australia, New Zealand, and most of Western Europe, Twilight Princess is the bestselling Zelda game ever.
 During its first week, the game was sold with three out of every four Wii purchases.
 The game had sold 4.52 million copies on the Wii as of March 1, 2008, and 1.32 million on the GameCube as of March 31, 2007.
+Moving forward, The Legend of Zelda series continued to prove a force for sales and critical acclaim with titles like The Legend of Zelda Skyward Sword for the Wii in 2011, The Legend of Zelda: A Link Between Worlds for the Nintendo 3DS, and the titular titles on the Switch, The Legend of Zelda: Breath of the Wild which sold 32.62 million copies on the Switch (in addition to modest sales on the Wii U version) and The Legend of Zelda: Tears of the Kingdom which sold 21.04 million units.
+Both of these Zelda games rank among the top sellers for the Nintendo Switch.

 The Mario Kart series is currently the most successful racing game franchise of all time.
-Mario Kart titles tend to be among the best-selling games for their respective consoles; Super Mario Kart is the third best-selling video game for the Super Nintendo Entertainment System, Mario Kart 64 is the second best-selling Nintendo 64 game, Mario Kart: Double Dash is the second best-selling game for the GameCube, and Mario Kart Wii is the second best-selling game for the Wii.
+Mario Kart titles tend to be among the bestselling games for their respective consoles; Super Mario Kart is the third bestselling video game for the Super Nintendo Entertainment System, Mario Kart 64 is the second bestselling Nintendo 64 game, Mario Kart: Double Dash is the second bestselling game for the GameCube, and Mario Kart Wii is the second bestselling game for the Wii.
+"Mario Kart 8 is the best selling game for the Wii U and its enhanced edition, Mario Kart 8 Deluxe remains the best selling game on the Nintendo Switch as of April 2025.
+Mario Kart games similarly sell millions, such as in Mario Kart Super Circuit for the Game Boy Advance, Mario Kart DS for the Nintendo DS, and Mario Kart 7 for the Nintendo 3DS.

-Miyamoto produced Wii Sports, another of the best-selling games of all time and part of the Wii series.
-Wii Fit designed by Miyamoto, was the third best selling console game not packaged with a console, with 22.67 million copies sold.
+Miyamoto produced Wii Sports, another of the bestselling games of all time and part of the Wii series.
+Wii Fit, designed by Miyamoto, was the third best-selling console game not packaged with a console, with 22.67 million copies sold.

+Outside of video games, Miyamoto produced The Super Mario Bros.
+Movie, which ended up becoming the third-highest-grossing animated movie of all time, grossing $1.347 billion worldwide during its theatrical run as of July 14, 2023.
+It is also the highest-grossing film based on a video game (or video game series) by a huge margin, making it a huge statistical outlier; for context, the second-highest-grossing film based on a video game is Sonic the Hedgehog 3 (2024), which grossed $900 million less, for a total of about $492 million.